 Thank goodness we have an all-encompassing metric that weighs every team based on their true talent called TRACR (Team Rating Adjusted for Conference and Roster).
 It’s a net efficiency metric that looks at how good a team is at every play relative to how good its opponent is.
 The accumulation of that gives us an offensive rating and a defensive rating – the difference between those gives us a team rating.

 A team with a TRACR of 0.0 is considered an average team in the FBS.
-For perspective, the team currently closest to 0.0 in TRACR is Indiana (-0.1).
+Let’s say the team closest to 0.0 in TRACR is Indiana (-0.1).
 A team with a positive TRACR indicates that they would outscore an average team (like Indiana) by that many points.

-Below is the model’s first top 10.
-The rankings, along with each team’s projected record and probability of winning out and becoming bowl eligible, will also be updated throughout the season in our FBS Stats Zone.
+As an example, below was the model’s first top 10 for the 2023 season.
+The rankings, along with each team’s projected record and probability of winning out and becoming bowl eligible, are updated throughout the season in our FBS Stats Zone.

-There have been some changes made to TRACR since the end of last season.
+There were some changes made to TRACR since the end of the 2022 season.
 The new methodology better captures a team’s true talent because it now can examine every single play a team makes.
 By doing this, we can see how good a team is in the running game, passing game, special teams and other situations on both sides of the field.